How can I purchase a Wright Plus ticket?

-- Advance pick-up of program guide and wristband on Friday, May 18, from 10 am to 4 pm at 931 Chicago Ave, Oak Park (adjacent to the Home and Studio) or The Rookery, 209 S. LaSalle St, Chicago, if members wish to skip the check-in line at the housewalk and instead start their day at the featured house of their choice.
+- Advance pickup of program guide and wristband on Friday, May 19, allows members to skip the check-in line on Saturday and start their day at the featured house of their choice.
 Pickup times and location details are announced prior to the Housewalk.

 Does the housewalk require walking, standing or stair climbing?
 Is it physically accessible?

 You should anticipate walking at least a few blocks between tour sites.
 At peak times, lines may form to view the homes; seating is not provided.
 Some homes have stairs at their entrances and stair-climbing will be required throughout the day.